jz2cao/Grocery_Campaign_Analysis/README.md

 ## Project flow
 - Data analysis and visulization to get some understanding on the data (pleae check the file "Data_Analysis_Visualization")
-- model development and evaluation (please thcek the file "modelling")
+- model development and evaluation (please thcek the file "Modelling")

 ## Kaggle competetion